BenchCore/bcorejs/README.md

 ### Generating an address

-To generate a unique Ark address from a given public key:
+To generate a unique BEX address from a given public key:

 ```js
 var address = bench.crypto.getAddress("5d036a858ce89f844491762eb89e2bfbd50a4a0a0da658e4b2628b25b117ae09");